alexirpan/alexirpan.github.io/_posts/2020-02-20-puzzlehunt-tech.markdown

 You will need to decide whether you want logins to be person-based, or team-based.

-Person-based logins are good if you need very accurate counts of how many people are solving your hunt.
-Puzzlehunt CMU uses person-based logins because it's a CMU event where they provide free lunch, and they need to know how much food to order.
-Microsoft College Puzzle Challenge used person-based logins for a similar reason.
-The upcoming Cryptex Puzzle Hunt uses person-based logins because the winner is getting mailed a Cryptex, and they need to know who to contact for shipping details.

-If you use person-based logins, the general design pattern is that every person creates an account, and each user can join a team if they enter some team code or password that links a team to their account.
+In a person-based setup, each person makes their own account.
+People can create teams, or join existing teams by entering that team's randomly generated hunt code.
+Puzzlehunt CMU's code does this, as did Microsoft College Puzzle Challenge.
+The pro is that you get much more accurate estimates of how many people have registered.
+Both Puzzlehunt CMU and Microsoft CPC are on-campus events where the organizers provide free food, and they need to know how much food to order.
+The con is that by requiring every solver to make an account, you increase friction at registration time.
+Everyone on a team must make an account to participate, and anyone the team wants to recruit during hunt must do the same thing.
+Also, some people are generally wary of entering emails and passwords into an unfamiliar website.

+In a team-based setup, each team has a single account.
+There is a shared username and password, chosen by the person who creates the team, and their email is the main point of contact.
+They share the team's login credentials around, and team members can optionally add their names and emails on that team's profile page.
+This is the setup used by MIT Mystery Hunt, Galactic Puzzle Hunt, and Puzzles are Magic.

 The downside of person-based logins is that they add friction for pick-up solvers.
 Every one of those pick-up solvers will need to fill out your site's registration form before they get to see any puzzles.
 If you want as many people as possible to look at your puzzles, this is bad.

-If your hunt does not have physical prizes, and does not need very accurate solver counts, I would recommend team-based logins instead.
-In this setup, each team gets a single user account, with a shared username and password.
-One person creates the team, and their email is the main point of contact for that team.
-They can then optionally add other team members and emails from that team's profile page.
+For most online hunts, I would recommend team-based logins over person-based logins.
+If your goal is to get as many people to look at your puzzles as possible, you should minimize friction at registration time.
+I feel this is worth the trade-off of inaccurate participant counts, but it's up to you.
+(Based on survey feedback, only 50-75% of people who played Puzzles are Magic entered their personal information into the site.)

-Whatever login setup you use, make sure your site supports HTTPS and password resets.
-Otherwise, you will get people complaining that you aren't following security best practices.
-I'll be one of those people.
+Whatever login setup you go for, make sure you support the following:

+* Unicode in team names and person names.
+I'd go as far as saying this is non-negotiable.
+Several teams have emoji as part of their team culture, and sometimes you will get teams who use languages besides English.
+Puzzles are Magic got a few sign-ups from the Chinese MLP scene (we're not sure how), and Unicode gave us free Chinese character support.
+* Password resets.
+People forget their password.
+It happens.
+This is especially important if your site uses a team-based login.
+Lots of people sign up without realizing they're creating an account for their entire team.
+* HTTPS.
+There's really no excuse to not use HTTPS.
 You may think
 that no one will try to hack your puzzlehunt website.
 You'll be correct.
-However, people reuse passwords when they shouldn't, and you don't want packet sniffers to figure out any re-used passwords.
+However, people reuse passwords when they shouldn't, and you don't want packet sniffers to discover any re-used passwords.
 Just use HTTPS.
+If you don't, people will complain, and I will be one of them.
 [Let's Encrypt](https://letsencrypt.org/)
 is a free certificate signing authority you can use for this.

-Make sure that team names and person names support Unicode.
-Several teams have emoji as part of their team culture, and you need to support it.
-I'd go as far as saying this is non-negotiable.
-Even if you don't care about emoji, Unicode comes with other benefits too.
-Puzzles are Magic got a few sign-ups from Chinese MLP fans.
-We're not sure how that happened, but I'm sure they appreciated Chinese character support.

 Admin Sites